natemcmaster/blog/_posts/dev/2018-08-29-netcore-primitives-2.md

 The **shared framework version** represents the _minimum_ version.
 The .NET Core host will never run on a lower version, but it may try to run on a higher one.

+### Which shared frameworks do I have installed?

+Run `dotnet --list-runtimes`.
+It will show the names, versions, and locations of shared frameworks.

 ### Comparing Microsoft.NETCore.App, AspNetCore.App, and AspNetCore.All

 As of .NET Core 2.2, there are three shared frameworks.